Pips Answer for Saturday, November 1, 2025

 That left the rest of the board to be solved like a jigsaw puzzle, matching the 6-4 and 4-4 dominoes into the remaining sum and equals zones.
 The

-Nyt Pips hard answer for 2025-11-01
+NYT Pips hard answer for 2025-11-01

-Answer for 2025-11-01
+Complete answer for 2025-11-01 (Hard)

 Hard puzzle was a real marathon.
 I focused on the large equals regions first.
 When you see four or five cells that all have to be the same value, it limits your options drastically.